heatseeknyc/heatseeknyc/README.md

 password: 33west26
 ```

-or you can login as Jane Doe for the more limited tennant experience:
+or you can login as Jane Doe for the more limited tenant experience:

 ```
 email: jane@heatseeknyc.com